Bee Antennae

 Close up of honey bee with pair of antenna.

-Functions of Honey Bee Antennae
+Anatomy of Honey Bee Antennae

-Honey bee antennae perform a multitude of functions that help them survive and prosper.
-In fact, some of the roles they fulfill are comparative to the human nose, tongue and skin.
-In fact, antennae are so important that bee legs have a special structure to clean them before taking flight.
+Honey bee antennae perform a multitude of functions.
+Some of the roles they fulfill are comparative to the human nose, tongue and skin.

 • olfactory capabilities – smell